 Dogs are not allowed in the tasting room at Fess Parker but they have a huge beautifully manicured lawn with picnic tables spread out.
 We played fetch and did tasting outside.
 My sister was planning for her upcoming wedding so this was a much-needed getaway for her as well from all the to-dos. 😉 We all had a wonderful time and felt our stress washed away.
 Next time though, we decided to go there a little earlier and picnic.
 We didn’t realize their lawn was this large and has lots of shade.
 Oh, and if you like white wine, you must try Viognier here!

 Tequepis Trail in Los Padres National Forest is an 8 mile lightly traveled trail located near Goleta, California.
 This single trek is shared by hikers and mountain bikers.
 As it does get hot here, this hike is suitable for spring/fall/winter.
 You will hike up to Camino Cielo Road then back out the way you went up.

 Drive to Whittier Camp then follow the directions to Circle V Ranch Camp.
 Although vehicles with high clearance are not required, drive cautiously on the unpaved road.
 The parking lot will be on your right.
 First, you will go through the campground.
 Since Circle V Ranch Camp is a traditional summer camp, the campground was empty when we were there in April.

 During the first mile or so the trail was partly shaded and had a gradual ascent under the canopy of tall trees early in the morning.

 It’s a great place to go to see a variety of wildflowers in the spring.

 At the 2 mile marker, switchbacks began.
 You know what that means, right?
 We will have some great views soon.
 Indeed, we did.
-We began to have a view of Cachuma Lake and we had the beautiful view from that point on.
+We began to have a view of Cachuma Lake and we had a beautiful view from that point on.
 But wait, the views are even better on your way down!